DJMont22/Easy-Tile-2D/README.md

-I am still fairly new to coding this is my first official project :)
+I am still fairly new to coding this is my 2nd official project :)